NEW YORK, May 12, 2020 (GLOBE NEWSWIRE) --

 |Weighted average number of common shares outstanding:|

-(1) Adjusted EBITDA is a non-GAAP financial measure which represents operating income excluding stock-based compensation (benefit) expense, depreciation and amortization, costs associated with recent financings, special charges related to professional fees incurred as a result of the correspondence with the Staff of the SEC, the SEC and related SDNY investigations, internal investigations, the previously disclosed class action and derivative litigations, costs related to the transition of Iconix management, but including gains on sales of trademarks and non-controlling interest.
+(1) Adjusted EBITDA is a non-GAAP financial measure, which represents operating income excluding stock-based compensation (benefit) expense, depreciation and amortization, impairment charges, costs associated with financings, special charges related to potential settlement and professional fees incurred as a result of cooperation with the Staff of the SEC, the SEC and related SDNY investigations, internal investigations, the previously disclosed class action and derivative litigations, costs related to the transition of Iconix management, but including gains on sales of trademarks and non-controlling interest.
 The Company believes Adjusted EBITDA is a useful financial measure in evaluating its financial condition because it is more reflective of the Company's business purpose, operations and cash expenses.
 Uses of cash flows that are not reflected in Adjusted EBITDA include interest payments and debt principal repayments, which can be significant.
 As a result, Adjusted EBITDA should not be considered as a measure of our liquidity.
 Other companies that provide Adjusted EBITDA information may calculate EBITDA and Adjusted EBITDA differently than we do.
 The definition of Adjusted EBITDA may not be the same as the definitions used in any of our debt agreements.